 5. Update your estate plan.
 If you are considering divorce, you likely do not want your spouse collecting on your will or life insurance policy.
 Our lawyers are experienced in both family law and estate planning, which means we can help you update the necessary documents and protect your financial future.

-Contact Amy M. Levine & Associates
+Contact Amy M. Levine & Associates in Columbus

 For effective advice and counsel before and during divorce, we encourage you to contact us for a consultation.
 Please call our Columbus, Ohio, office at 614-360-2942.